For CoMapeo Mobile v8

 capture to take a photo.

-There is no limit to the number of photos included in an observation
+To return to the editor without adding a photo tap βΒ Cancel .
+There is no limit to the number of photos included in an observation, but each photo uses device storage.

-💡 Tip: Photos can be added white creating an observation as well as while editing observations.
+Photos can be added white creating an observation as well as while editing observations.
 Photo metadata is saved with each photo to support validation

-Go to 🔗 Reviewing an Observation
+Go to πΒ Reviewing an Observation

-Delete a photo
+Delete a photoβ

 Removing photos can only happen at the time they are being added to an observation

-⚠️ Warning: Photos cannot be removed once an observation has been saved.
+Photos cannot be removed once an observation has been saved.
 Delete photos that are poor quality or not useful before saving.

-💡 Tip: To remove a photo from a draft observation, tap on the thumbnail of the image.
+To remove a photo from a draft observation, tap on the thumbnail of the image.
 The photo is displayed together with photo metadata and options.

-👣 Step by Step
+Step by Stepβ

 Step 1: Tap the photo thumbnail to view the photo details

-Step 2__: Tap the
+Step 2: Tap the DELETE PHOTO button,

-Step 3__: Confirm deletion with
+Step 3: Confirm deletion with Delete Photo.

-⚠️ Warning: Once deleted, photos cannot be recovered.
+Once deleted, photos cannot be recovered.
 To abort the photo deletion tap CANCEL.
 Return to the Observation Editor with the

 back arrow.

-Adding Audio
+Adding Audioβ

 Adding audio recordings to Observations can provide context, serve as oral testimony, be evidence or data for monitoring purposes, or serve as an alternate manner to collect information on occasions when writing notes in CoMapeo is difficult or dangerous.